Good job

 1) Costs are rising.

 As parents, we can’t do much to change that.
 However, we do need to be aware of how much college costs.
 How do we plan to pay for all four years?
 What is the right financial fit for our family?
 Keep in mind that a high price does not guarantee a higher quality.
-Be sure to take advantage of our paying for college blogs and family programming to get a solid understanding of college financing.
+Be sure to take advantage of our paying for college blogs and family programming like our Smart Money Moves for the College-Bound to get a solid understanding of college financing.

 2) High-quality work-based learning